Scott Manning (soccer)

-Scott Manning (born September 5, 1957 in Rochester, New York) is a retired American soccer goalkeeper.
+Scott Manning (born September 5, 1957) is an American retired soccer goalkeeper.
 He spent four seasons in the American Soccer League where he was the 1980 league leading goalkeeper.
 He also played thirteen seasons in the Major Indoor Soccer League where he was the 1985 MISL Goalkeeper of the Year.

 Player

 Youth

 Manning grew up in Rochester, New York where he played basketball and baseball at R.L.
 Thomas High School.
 He began playing soccer as a senior.
 He played goalkeeper his freshmen year of college at Monroe Community College.
 In 1976, he transferred to SUNY Cortland.
 In 1977, Cortland finished runner up in the NCAA Men's Division III Soccer Championship to Lock Haven University of Pennsylvania.
 He was a 1978 SUNY-East Honorable Mention goalkeeper.

 In 1980, Manning was selected for the U.S. Olympic soccer team which qualified for the finals in Moscow.
 However, the team did not compete after President Jimmy Carter elected to boycott the games in response to the Soviet invasion of Afghanistan.